Prisoners (Temporary Discharge for Ill-Health) Act 1913: Unintended consequences

 The ineffectiveness of the act was very soon evident as the authorities experienced much more difficulty than anticipated in re-arresting the released hunger-strikers.
 Many of them eluded arrest with the help of a network of suffragette sympathisers and an all-women team of bodyguards, who employed tactics of misdirection, subterfuge and occasionally direct confrontation with the police.
 The inability of the government to lay its hands on high-profile suffragettes transformed what had been intended as a discreet device to control suffragette hunger-strikers into a public scandal.

 This act was aimed at suppressing the power of the organisation by demoralising the activists, but turned out to be counter-productive as it undermined the moral authority of the government.
 The act was viewed as violating basic human rights, not only of the suffragettes but of other prisoners.
-The act's nickname of "Cat and Mouse Act", referring to the way the government seemed to play with prisoners as a cat may with a captured mouse, underlined how the cruelty of repeated releases and re-imprisonments turned the suffragettes from targets of scorn to objects of sympathy.
+The act's nickname of "Cat and Mouse Act", referring to the way the government seemed to play with prisoners as a cat might with a captured mouse, underlined how the cruelty of repeated releases and re-imprisonments turned the suffragettes from targets of scorn to objects of sympathy.

 The Asquith government's implementation of the act caused the militant WSPU and the suffragettes to perceive Asquith as the enemy – an enemy to be vanquished in what the organisation saw as an all-out war.
-A related effect of this law was to increase support for the Labour Party, many of whose early founders supported votes for women.
-For example, philosopher Bertrand Russell left the Liberal Party, and wrote pamphlets denouncing the act and the Liberals for making in his view an illiberal and anti-constitutional law.
+A related effect of this law was to increase support for the Labour Party, many of whose early founders supported voting rights for women.
+For example, the philosopher Bertrand Russell left the Liberal Party, and wrote pamphlets denouncing the act and the Liberals for making in his view an illiberal and anti-constitutional law.
 So the controversy helped to accelerate the decline in the Liberals' electoral position, as segments of the middle class began to defect to Labour.